The Mutianyu Great Wall

 In addition to the pass at the village of Mutianyu, the Mutianyu section of the Great Wall is famous for three other noteworthy sites, namely, the Ox Horn Edge subsection that stands over 1000 meters above sea level, and the Arrow Buckle and Flying Eagle Facing Upward subsections, both of which are erected on cliff faces which themselves are all but impregnable.

-Learn more about the Mutianyu histroy, take our: One day Trip to The Forbidden City and Mutianyu Great Wall, the guide will show you everything about the Great Wall.
+Learn more about the Mutianyu history, join in a 1-day trip to the Forbidden City and Mutianyu Great Wall, the guide will show you everything about the Great Wall.

 1) Once atop the Great Wall, one can either descend by means of the cable car or by means of the chute.
 The price of the cable car is 120 Yuan per person, round trip; 100 Yuan per person, one way.
 The chute, which is one-way only, of course, is for free.